JustClips/Uilib/README.md

 Window:Destroy() -- Destroy the UI
 ```

-## 💡 Tips
+## 💡 Tips & Tricks

-1. The UI is fully resizable - drag from the bottom-right corner
-2. Click the minimize button or the minimized window to toggle states
+1. **Minimized Window**: Click quickly to restore, drag to move around
+2. **Smooth Animations**: All section transitions are synchronized at 0.15s
+3. **Toggle Effects**: Toggles have bounce animation and shadow effects
-3. Active functions (toggles, keybinds) appear in a floating side panel
+4. **Active Functions**: Toggle and keybind states appear in the floating panel
-4. All elements have smooth hover effects and animations
-5. The UI saves its size when minimized and restores to the same size
+5. **Resizing**: Drag from bottom-right corner to resize (500x400 to 800x600)

-## 🐛 Troubleshooting
+## 🐛 Known Issues & Fixes

-If you encounter any issues:
-1. Make sure you're using the latest version
-2. Check that you're in a game that allows loadstring
-3. Verify that the CoreGui is accessible
-4. Ensure all theme names are spelled correctly
+- ✅ Fixed: Minimized window dragging vs clicking detection
+- ✅ Fixed: Synchronized fade animations for all elements
+- ✅ Fixed: Toggle animations with smooth transitions
+- ✅ Fixed: Proper transparency handling during section switches

+## 📄 License

+This UI library is created by the Eps1llon Hub Team.
+Feel free to use and modify for your projects.

 ---

-Made with ❤️ by Eps1llon Hub Team
+Made with ❤️ by Eps1llon Hub Team | Last Updated: 2025-07-27